-Local intelligence along with qualified data and insights will enable us to make informed decisions and proactively plan strategic responses to opportunities.
+We will continue efforts to attract a diversified mix of visitors and market segments and will apply local intelligence along with qualified data and insights to inform opportunities.
 New segment and market opportunities will also be pursued over time as new and improved visitor experiences come online.